Mutualism (biology): Service-service relationships

 In some of these relationships, the cost of the ant's protection can be quite expensive.
-Cordia sp. trees in the Amazonian rainforest have a kind of partnership with Allomerus sp. ants, which make their nests in modified leaves.
+Cordia sp. trees in the Amazon rainforest have a kind of partnership with Allomerus sp. ants, which make their nests in modified leaves.
 To increase the amount of living space available, the ants will destroy the tree's flower buds.
 The flowers die and leaves develop instead, providing the ants with more dwellings.
 Another type of Allomerus sp. ant lives with the Hirtella sp. tree in the same forests, but in this relationship, the tree has turned the tables on the ants.
 When the tree is ready to produce flowers, the ant abodes on certain branches begin to wither and shrink, forcing the occupants to flee, leaving the tree's flowers to develop free from ant attack.

 The term "species group" can be used to describe the manner in which individual organisms group together.
 In this non-taxonomic context one can refer to "same-species groups" and "mixed-species groups."
 While same-species groups are the norm, examples of mixed-species groups abound.
 For example, zebra (Equus burchelli) and wildebeest (Connochaetes taurinus) can remain in association during periods of long distance migration across the Serengeti as a strategy for thwarting predators.
 Cercopithecus mitis and Cercopithecus ascanius, species of monkey in the Kakamega Forest of Kenya, can stay in close proximity and travel along exactly the same routes through the forest for periods of up to 12 hours.
 These mixed-species groups cannot be explained by the coincidence of sharing the same habitat.
 Rather, they are created by the active behavioural choice of at least one of the species in question.

+Protocooperation

+Protocooperation is a form of mutualism, but the cooperating species do not depend on each other for survival.
+The term, initially used for intraspecific interactions, was popularized by Eugene Odum (1953), although it is now rarely used.

+Evolution

+Mutualistic symbiosis can sometimes evolve from parasitism or commensalism.
+Symbiogenesis, a leading theory on the evolution of Eukaryotes states the origin of the mitochondria and cell nucleus emerged from a parasitic relationship of ancient Archaea and Bacteria.
+Fungi's relationship to plants in the form of mycelium evolved from parasitism and commensalism.
+Under certain conditions species of fungi previously in a state of mutualism can turn parasitic on weak or dying plants.
+Likewise the symbiotic relationship of clown fish and sea anemones emerged from a commensalist relationship.
+Once a mutualistic relationship emerges both symbionts are pushed towards co-evolution with each other.

 Mathematical modeling

-Mathematical treatments of mutualisms, like the study of mutualisms in general, has lagged behind those of predation, or predator-prey, consumer-resource, interactions.
-In models of mutualisms, the terms "type I" and "type II" functional responses refer to the linear and saturating relationships, respectively, between benefit provided to an individual of species 1 (y-axis) on the density of species 2 (x-axis).
+Mathematical treatments of mutualisms, like the study of mutualisms in general, have lagged behind those for predation, or predator-prey, consumer-resource, interactions.
+In models of mutualisms, the terms "type I" and "type II" functional responses refer to the linear and saturating relationships, respectively, between the benefit provided to an individual of species 1 (dependent variable) and the density of species 2 (independent variable).